Purpose and consent

 How user consents are stored

-• Single value columns are associated with a single set of consented purposes per user.
-For example, an email column with one email per user is associated with a single set of purposes for each user's email (e.g. operations and marketing).
+Consented purposes are stored per column, per user in User Store.
+For example, an email column storing two emails per user is associated with a single set of purposes for each user's email (e.g. operations and marketing).

 How to edit consents via the API